jaytaylor/sql-layer/fdb-sql-layer-core/src/test/resources/com/foundationdb/sql/optimizer/enum-dphyp/README.txt

 semi-5: inner join where exists with a comparison to a constant on inside the EXISTS clause

 semi-6: cross join with a condition that turns into an inner join on the WHERE clause inside the WHERE EXISTS clause

+semi-left-left: a semi join with a double left join on the left hand side